 I mean, in our family we ate baked beans year-round BUT summertime is their real-time to shine.

 And in my opinion baked beans get even better when you throw in bacon.

-The best part is that these beans is that you just mix it all up, put it in the oven, and in an hour you’re reward with a big skillet of beans!
+The best part is that these beans are that you just mix it all up, put it in the oven, and in an hour you’re rewarded with a big skillet of beans!

 How easy and quick is that?

-Trust me, you’ll love these simple to throw together baked beans.
+Trust me, you’ll love these simple throw-together baked beans.

 What are baked beans?

-Baked beans are a traditional dish made from slowly cooking white beans in a thick sauce until the beans are soft and tender.
+Baked beans are a traditional dish made by slowly cooking white beans in a thick sauce until the beans are soft and tender.

 My maple baked beans are totally from scratch and take over 6 hours to cook.

-And since we don’t always have 6 hours to make baked beans from scratch this easy bacon baked beans gives you all that slow cooking flavor in just an hour!
+And since we don’t always have 6 hours to make baked beans from scratch this easy bacon baked beans give you all that slow cooking flavor in just an hour!